Gaiety Girls was a term used in England referring to the popular portraits of actresses that were continually published on postcards.

 Giants are oversized postcards printed as souvenirs exclusively for European expositions.
 They made their first appearance in 1908.

 Gibson Girl refers to an illustrated female character drawn in line by the artist Charles Dana Gibson, first appearing in 1887 on the pages of Life Magazine.
 She proved so popular that many major magazines clamored for these illustrations and they wound up being printed on all sorts of objects, making Gibson the highest paid illustrator of his day.
 The first postcard picturing a Gibson Girl appeared in 1903, and a large set of these would be issued by the Detroit Publishing Company.
 The Gibson Girl represented a dramatic shift from other depictions of women at this time.
 Although Gibson himself did not appear to be a proponent of women’s rights, the satiric edge of his work created the image of the New American Woman who was self-confident, sexualized, and her own person.
-These pictures, which seem tame today were very subversive when first drawn, for the roles woman played had been traditionally limited to those chosen for them, and here the Gibson Girl was presented as an equal to men without limits on her behavior.
-While her physical attractiveness gave her pinup status among the many men she appealed to, the Gibson Girl may have had a larger appeal among young woman who were not only inspired by her looks but by her independence.
+These pictures, which seem tame today, were very subversive when first drawn, for the roles woman played had been traditionally limited to those chosen for them, and here the Gibson Girl was presented as an equal to men without limits on her behavior.
+While her physical attractiveness gave her pinup status among the many men she appealed to, the Gibson Girl may have had a larger audience among young woman who were not only inspired by her looks but by her independence.
 Despite being viewed as an icon, the values she expressed were not found desirable in real women of this period.
 Even though the Gibson Girl began to fade from the public eye around 1910 along with bourgeois values, many of her characteristics were appropriated by progressive women.

 G.m.b.H. is an abbreviation for Gesellschaft mit beschränkter Haftung.
 This was a early form of a limited liability corporation that originated in Germany in 1892 and was later adopted by other central European nations.
 These innovative companies required large amounts of founding capital and had many legal restrictions amidst fears that their corporate structure was open to misuse.
 Many postcard publishers operated as this type of company with the letters G.m.b.H. following the publisher’s name.

-A golden age is period within any field of human activity where it flourishes and outstanding accomplishments are achieved.
+A golden age is a select period within any field of human activity where it flourishes and outstanding accomplishments are achieved.
 The origin of the term stems from the mythology of Greek and Roman poets in their references to an early age of man, where mankind was pure, happy, and immortal.

 The Golden Age of Post Cards